 Frequently asked questions on facemasks

-Starting on 1 June 2020 all passengers and employees in public areas must wear a non-medical facemask on public transport.
+All passengers and employees in public areas must wear a non-medical facemask on public transport.
 Here you can find frequently asked questions.

 Who has to wear a facemask on TESO grounds and ferries?

-Starting on 1 June 2020, all passengers and employees in public areas must wear a non-medical facemask on public transport.
+All passengers and employees in public areas must wear a non-medical facemask on public transport.
 Any passenger 13 years of age or older must wear a facemask.